Mezzirak/5g-Deep-Learning-beamforming/README.md

 \mathbf{w}_{\text{mvdr}} = \frac{\mathbf{R}^{-1}\mathbf{a}(\theta_d)}{\mathbf{a}(\theta_d)^H \mathbf{R}^{-1}\mathbf{a}(\theta_d)}
 $$

 Where $\mathbf{R}$ is the covariance matrix of the received signal and $\mathbf{a}(\theta_d)$ is the steering vector of the desired user.
-This project uses the MVDR beamformer as the classical benchmark against which a novel deep learning approach is compared.
+This project uses the MVDR beamformer as the classical benchmark against which a novel deep learning approach is compared

 **Project Sturcture**

-main.py: Runs the complete project pipeline, from data generation to final evaluation.
+main.py: Runs the complete project pipeline, from data generation to final evaluation

-simulation.py: Generates the 5G multi-user signal data and simulates the wireless channel.
+simulation.py: Generates the 5G multi-user signal data and simulates the wireless channel

-models.py: Defines the architectures for both the classical MVDR beamformer and the deep learning model.
+models.py: Defines the architectures for both the classical MVDR beamformer and the deep learning model

-evaluate.py: Contains functions to calculate key performance metrics like Bit Error Rate (BER).
+evaluate.py: Contains functions to calculate key performance metrics like Bit Error Rate (BER)

-plotting.py: Includes all functions for creating visualisations, such as constellation and beam pattern plots.
+plotting.py: Includes all functions for creating visualisations, such as constellation and beam pattern plots

 **Learning resouces**